jimeUWOshkosh/ETL-Pipeline-example/README.txt

 Display db
 $ sqlite3 db/up.db <display.sql

-If you're wonder what the db layout is
+If you're wondering what the db layout is
 $ more db/db.layout.txt